Ced30/GGL-Documentation/Tutorial/Tutorial_Menus.md

 We will use the "Add_element" method of the group we created to add some GGL_sub elements to it.

-The method takes 7 arguments, and can take an optional 8th argument (which is stored into the "value" variable of the GGL_sub).
+The method takes 7 arguments, and can take an optional 8th argument.

 Arguments:
 - 1 - The type of GGL_sub